Sunand-e/Zanda-wiki/Staging-and-production-environment-details.md

 The load balancer forwards to the target group associated with the ECS nginx service.

+## RDS
+A multi-AZ PostgreSQL instance is used as the database which the rails API ECS task has access to.

 ## Parameter Store

 AWS Systems Manager's **Parameter Store** is used to securely store various secrets for the platform: